DFHack/dfhack/docs/Plugins.rst

 Configuration UI
 ~~~~~~~~~~~~~~~~
-The configuration front-end to the plugin is implemented by the gui/siege-engine
+The configuration front-end to the plugin is implemented by `scripts/gui/siege-engine`.
-script.
 Bind it to a key (the example config uses Alt-A) and activate after selecting
 a siege engine in 'q' mode.

 .. image:: images/siege-engine.png